 The next morning I finally felt fully adjusted to burn life.
 Disconnecting from the default world, finding your groove on the playa — for me, it can take a little while to get there.

-I was up early, so I threw on some of my favorite finds from the Egyptian market and headed over for breakfast at Pancake Empire, a camp I’d been invited to my someone who had stopped by our Mexicamp party the previous day.
+I was up early, so I threw on some of my favorite finds from the Egyptian market and headed over for breakfast at Pancake Empire, a camp I’d been invited to by a dreadlocked alien.
 It was popping off, for first thing in the morning, and I quickly made friends as I waited in line for some syrupy goodness.

 I had the most incredible day, surrounded by incredible people.
 But before dinner, I felt this urge to run out to the playa and soak up those last moments of simmering sun solo.
 I felt high on the adventure of it all; so settled in the present moment I’d almost forgot that the world still existed outside that radial grid.